dijasila/GPAW/doc/documentation/sjm/sjm.rst

 For this purpose, the solvated jellium method employs the implicit solvation model of Held and Walter [Held2014]_, which changes the dielectric constant of the vacuum region.
 (You can learn more about the solvation method in the :ref:`continuum_solvent_model` tutorial.)

-The primary purpose of the implicit solvent in the solvated jellium method is not to affect the energetics of the species reacting at the surface; explicit solvent (shown by the water molecules above) is typically employed in SJ simulations for this purpose.
+Here, the primary purpose of the implicit solvent is *not* to solvate the species reacting at the surface; explicit solvent (shown by the water molecules above) is typically employed in SJ simulations for this purpose.
 The implicit solvent is located above the explicit solvent (and therefore may provide some solvent stabilization to the explicit solvent molecules).
 This can be seen in the figure above, where the implicit solvent is shown as the blue shaded region.
 In this figure, the small amount of solvent that is apparent at a `z` coordinate corresponding to the water layer is just the result of the implicit solvent penetrating slightly into the cavity at the center of a hexagonal ice-like water structure.